-In 2007, the Company recorded a goodwill impairment charge of \$10.7 million, primarily as a result of decreased future cash flows of its Canada unit that will result from the planned move in late 2008 or early 2009 of part of its production from Canada to a new facility to be constructed in China.
+In 2007, the Company recorded a goodwill impairment charge of \$10.7 million, primarily as a result of decreased future cash flows of its Canada unit that will result from the move of its production from Canada to its facility in China.
 The decision to move the production was made in October 2007.
 The method to determine the fair value of the Canadian reporting unit was a discounted cash flow model supported by market approaches, which were based on earnings multiples realized by similar public companies and on representative merger and acquisition transactions of a similar nature and industry.
+This reporting unit is associated with the connector products segment.
 See "Critical Accounting Policies and Estimates - Goodwill Impairment Testing."